PixievoltNo1/Deviant-Love/README.md

 # Custom jQuery Build

 The copy of jQuery present here is a custom build, using the options `-ajax/jsonp,-deprecated,-effects`.
-Use CSS transitions or animations if you need to animate something.
+Use [Velocity.js](http://julian.com/research/velocity/) or CSS feature for animations.

 # Grabbing the Code of Chrome/Chromium Preview Versions